Correlations of multiplicative functions in function fields: Introduction and Results

 Lastly, we describe a short application of our results on Elliott's conjecture to the function field analogue of a question of K\'atai.
-K\'atai \cite{katai} conjectured in 1983 that if $f:\mathbb{N}\to S^1$ is completely multiplicative and the consecutive values of $f$ are close to each other in the sense that
+K\'atai~\cite{katai} conjectured in 1983 that if $f\colon \mathbb{N}\to S^1$ is completely multiplicative and the consecutive values of $f$ are close to each other on average, in the sense that

-then $f(n)=n^{it}$ for some real number $t.$ This was proved in \cite{klurman}.
-Later, the result was generalized by K\'atai and Phong \cite{kp} who proved that if $f,g:\mathbb{N}\to S^1$ are completely multiplicative and
+then $f(n)=n^{it}$ for some real number $t.$ This was proved in~\cite{klurman} by the first author.
+Later, the result was generalized by K\'atai and Phong~\cite{kp} who proved that if $f,g\colon \mathbb{N}\to S^1$ are completely multiplicative and

 for some complex number $z$, then $f(n)=g(n)=n^{it}$.
-Interestingly, in the function field setting the Archimedean characters $e_{\theta}$ are \emph{not} the only functions satisfying \eqref{small}: indeed, the short interval characters satisfy it as well.
-Our classification of completely multiplicative functions satisfying \eqref{small} (and in fact more generally \eqref{small2}) in function fields takes the following slightly different form.
+Since in the function field setting there are two varieties of Archimedean characters, namely $e_{\theta}$ and short interval characters $\xi$, our classification of completely multiplicative functions satisfying~\eqref{small} (and in fact more generally~\eqref{small2}) in function fields takes a slightly different form.

-\begin{thm}[K\'atai's conjecture in function fields] Let $f:\mc{M}\to S^1$ be completely multiplicative, and let $Q\in \mc{M}$.
+\begin{thm}[K\'atai's conjecture in function fields] Let $f\colon \mc{M}\to S^1$ be completely multiplicative, and let $Q\in \mc{M}$.
 Let $z\in S^1$.
 Suppose that